codustry/songmam/README.md

 ## Features

 - Async
-- based Pydantic, easy to work with `Fastapi`
+- based on Pydantic, easy to work with `FastApi`
 - 1-1 structure to official facebook documentation